Remiremont: Notable landmarks

-Remiremont contains the 'Statue of the Volunteer of 1792', created by the sculptor Paul-François Choppin in 1899.
+Remiremont is home to the 'Statue of the Volunteer of 1792', created by the sculptor Paul-François Choppin in 1899.
 The statue commemorates the civic virtue of those who volunteered to defend France during the Revolutionary Wars.
-It is the only remaining of the two originals produced; the other, located on Parmentier Square in Paris, was melted down by the German occupiers in 1942.
+It is the only one remaining of the two originals produced; the other, located on Parmentier Square in Paris, was melted down by the German occupiers in 1942.

 The town's principal shopping street is rue Charles de Gaulle.
 This street is lined by 18th-century arcades, providing a sheltered walkway for visiting the local boutiques and cafés.
 It is at the westernmost end of this street that the aforementioned statue can be found.